-39. The learned counsel for some of the 14 promoted urged that the notification dated 15-12-93 are not illegal, it has to be held that there was no challenge to notification dated 15-12-93.
-But ground No. (vi) (on page xxiii in the OA)
+39. The learned counsel for some of the 14 promotees urged that as the grounds on the basis of which the notification dated 15-12-93 are not stated in OA 118/94, it has to be held that there was no challenge to notification dated 15-12-93.
+But ground No. (vi) (on page xxiii in the OA) is as under:

 "The Hon'ble Supreme Court had occasion to consider Rule 3 of the All India Services (Conditions of Service - Residuary Matters) Rules, 1960.
 As interpreted by the Hon'ble Supreme Court, the said rule can be invoked and relaxation given only on objective satisfaction and not subjective caprice.
-Further, the relaxation should result in a just and equitable solution and in the context such justice and equity will have to be judged not merely qua the beneficiary of the relaxation but the service as a whole including the class of direct recruits and at any rate should subserve public interest.
-Under the garb of the said rule, the first respondent's frienial can certainly interfere and invalidate any arbitrary exercise.
+Further equitable solution and in the context such justice and equity will have to be judged not merely qua the beneficiary of the relaxation but the service as a whole including the class of direct recruits and at any rate should subserve public interest.
+Under the garb of the said rule, the first respondent is not free to do that he likes and the Hon'ble Tribunal can certainly interfere and invalidate any arbitrary exercise.
 It is further submitted that the Government of India has issued a ruling under the said rule that the provisions of the 'Recruitment Rules' cannot be relaxed under Rule 3 of the 1960 rules.
 In the above circumstances, the first respondent's notification dt.
 15-12-93 (Annex.I) is unconstitutional, ultra vires and void."

 ground that no notice was given to these applicants and other similarly situated officers before the said G.Os. were issued.
-Thus there is no need to --- 1967 SLR 465 (SC) (State of Orissa Vs. Dr. (Miss) Binapani Dei), AIR 1978 SC 597 (Maneka Vs. Union of India) and AIR 1985 SC 167 (Prabodh Varma & ors.
-Vs. State of U.P. & Ors.) referred to --- Removal of these OAs.
+Thus there is no need to discuss 1967 SLR 465 (SC) (State of Orissa Vs. Dr. (Miss) Binapani Dei), AIR 1978 SC 597 (Maneka Gandhi Vs. Union of India) and AIR 1985 SC 167 (Prabodh Varma & ors.
+Vs. State of U.P. & Ors.) referred to in this context for disposal of these OAS.

-... respondents are right in urging that there is no need to issue any notice to the direct recruits or the other affected promotedees before issuing notifications dt.
+36. The contesting respondents are right in urging that there is no need to issue any notice to the direct recruits or the other affected promotees before issuing notifications dt.
 15-12-93 as it is a case of subordinate legislation.
 It is held in 1990 SC 1277 (Shri Sitaram Sugar Co.
-Ltd. & anr. v. ... as natural justice are not applicable in regard to legislative act.
+Ltd. & anr.
+Vs. UOI & ors.) that principles of natural justice are not applicable in regard to legislative act.

-more than one, and AIR 1986 SC 872 (Express Newspapers Put.
+37. In view of the decision which we have already taken there is no need to discuss AIR 1953 SC 375 (K.C.
+Gajapati Narayan Deo & ors.
+Vs. State of Orissa) in regard to colourable legislation, AIR 1958 SC 578 (Express Newspapers Ltd. Vs. UOI) to consider as to whether the authority is having executive, legislative and judicial powers in order to determine whether the particular act is any one of them or combination of more than one, and AIR 1986 SC 872 (Express Newspapers Pvt.
 Ltd. & ors.
-Vs. UOI & ors.) for considering whether it is a case of exercise or power --- faith in a case where there is no power at all, or misuse in bad faith where there is no power to cont'd. on p.
-114
+Vs. UOI & ors.) for considering whether it is a case of exercise of power in good faith in a case where there is no power at all, or misuse in bad faith where there is no power to